-Medical payments coverage is one type of coverage all Des Moines motorists should include on their policy.
+Medical payments coverage is one type of coverage all Iowa motorists should include on their policy.
 It can help cover expenses associated with a serious injury even if you caused the accident.
 But it can also help cover medical expenses prior to setting with an at-fault driver.
 Medical payments coverage could also pay for co-pays and deductibles on your health insurance.

 What is medical payments coverage?

 The only required auto insurance in the state of Iowa is liability insurance.
 This pays for property damage and injury-related expenses when the policyholder is at fault for an accident.
 But it doesn’t cover expenses when someone else is responsible for the accident.